JacobMisirian/DblTekGoIPPwn/README.md

 ## DISCLAIMER

 I never thought I would have to write one of these BUT, I am not liable in ANY WAY for misuse or illegality derrived from this software.
-Anybody who says otherwise can contact the lawfirm of "Goatse & Goatse".
+Anybody who says otherwise can contact my lawyers at http://tinyurl.com/2fcpre6